 To import Wowza Media Server Application.xml configuration files to your Wowza Streaming Engine installation, do the following:

-- Make sure that you're signed out of Wowza Streaming Engine Manager and that the Streaming Engine software and Manager is stopped (See How to start and stop Wowza Streaming Engine software.)
+- Make sure that you're signed out of Wowza Streaming Engine Manager and that the Streaming Engine software and Manager is stopped (See Start and stop Wowza Streaming Engine.)

 - Open the backed-up Application.xml file in a text editor, and add the <Name> and <AppType> properties to the <Root>/<Application> section of the file: